EFS-OpenSource/Thetis/docs/source/safety-aspects/uncertainty.rst

 AI prediction in most cases (e.g., score or confidence information in classification, "objectness" score in object detection, or variance estimation in probabilistic regression settings).
 The evaluation of uncertainty quality depends on the selected task.
-We give a brief overview about the mathematical background and the used metrics in the following.
+We give a brief overview about the mathematical background and the used metrics in the following section.

 Classification
 --------------